Shredrox/2D-Planetary-System-Simulation/README.md

 </p>

 # The UI
-The front end of the application is written in XAML and most of the ui elements' style is from the nuget package MaterialDesign.
+The front end of the application is written in XAML and most of the UI element styles are from the nuget package MaterialDesign.

 # Serialization/Saving system data
 All the custom systems and data, entered by the user, are serialized using the XML format and deserialized upon the start of the application.